A recovery summary made on your phone, that never leaves it

 What the summary is

+In the app it is called AI Summary.
 It is a short, plain-language read on how your recovery is actually going.
 Not a wall of numbers.
 A few sentences that change as you go, with rotating views.
 This week, what your overall arc looks like, and what seems to be working for you specifically.
 It is the kind of thing a thoughtful friend might tell you if they could see your patterns, except no one sees them but you.

 It is made on your phone